Regarding Herod killing the children, are there any other documents from other sources such as Roman or other ancient cultures documenting this event?

 The event that Matthew records we know is consistent with Herod's personality as we read history.
 History tells us that Herod was paranoid about being overthrown.
 He murdered his two older sons in 7 B.C. because he was convinced by the instigation of another son that they were plotting to overthrow him.
 Antipater, who encouraged his father’s murder of his older brothers, was also killed in 4 B.C., just before Herod’s death, for plotting to overthrow his father.
 It caused Augustus to joke that he would rather be Herod’s pig than one of his sons.
 (As a follower of the Jewish religion, Herod wouldn't kill an unclean animal, such as a pig, but it didn't stop him from murdering innocents or even members of his own family.)
 As he approached the end of his life, Herod slaughtered thousands on the least hint that a rebellion might be breaking out.

-During his reign, Herod had countless number of people put to death.
-This was a man who shortly before his death had many leading Jews arrested with a standing order that they be killed when he died, so that at least some would morn when he died.
+During his reign, Herod had a countless number of people put to death.
+This was a man who shortly before his death had many leading Jews arrested with a standing order that they were to be killed when he died so that at least some would morn when he died.

 That Herod would kill the children in the area of Bethlehem to remove the threat of a new king arising is completely consistent with history though this particular event didn't make the history books.
 On a global scale, it was one of a great many atrocities that Herod committed and it took place in a small town in a backwater region.
 It factors significantly in the Gospels because it was a strike against the Messiah, but to a Roman or Jewish historian, it would have been just a smaller version of some of the greater things Herod had done.